riege/github-pages-build/README.md

 More complex scenarios than just supporting markdown from one `docs` folder is possible, but not (yet) supported by github-pages-build.

+As a more complex example, the Riege Software private repository `xml-shippingorder` uses an adopted `pages.yml` based upon `pages-generate-from-docs-dir.yml` with some enhancements.

 ### Example
 This repository also acts as an example, see `docs/index.md` and result on https://riege.github.io/github-pages-build